-The framework is particularly relevant to employers, their employees and also to educational organisations which train students who will be employed in the health, social care and other sectors.
+The framework is particularly relevant to employers, their employees and to educational organisations which train students who will be employed in the health, social care and other sectors.
 Use of the framework will support organisations to:

-- standardise learning disabilities education and training - guide the focus and aims of learning disabilities education and training delivery - ensure the educational relevance of learning disabilities training - improve the quality and consistency of education and training provision.
+- standardise learning disability education and training - guide the focus and aims of learning disability education and training delivery - ensure the educational relevance of learning disability training - improve the quality and consistency of education and training provision.